krishaamer/green-filter-research/research/literature/design.md

 Lion Hirth. (n.d.). *Lion Hirth on Twitter: "Carbon pricing is not there to punish people.
 It’s there to remind us, when we take travel, heating, consumption decisions that the true cost of fossil fuels comprises not only mining and processing, but also the damage done by the CO2 they release.
 Very simple." / Twitter*. https://twitter.com/LionHirth/status/1605617664444878848.

 Liu, X., Tamminen, S., Korhonen, T., & Röning, J. (2019).
 How Physical Exercise Level Affects Sleep Quality?
 Analyzing Big Data Collected from Wearables. *Procedia Computer Science*, *155*, 242–249. <https://doi.org/10.1016/j.procs.2019.08.035>

+Lohmann, P. M., Gsottbauer, E., Doherty, A., & Kontoleon, A. (2022).
+Do carbon footprint labels promote climatarian diets?
+Evidence from a large-scale field experiment. *Journal of Environmental Economics and Management*, *114*, 102693. <https://doi.org/10.1016/j.jeem.2022.102693>

 Manzardo, A., Marson, A., Zuliani, F., Bacenetti, J., & Scipioni, A. (2021).
 Combination of product environmental footprint method and eco-design process according to ISO 14006: The case of an Italian vinery. *Science of The Total Environment*, *799*, 149507. <https://doi.org/10.1016/j.scitotenv.2021.149507>